|Train companies||Eurostar, NS, SNCB, ICE|

 Whether you’re just visiting Amsterdam or embarking on a more extensive tour of Europe, Amsterdam is a great place for American visitors.
 For starters, English is widely spoken in the Netherlands, so you shouldn’t have too much trouble conversing with locals.
 That said, learning a bit of Dutch can never hurt!

 There are plenty of interesting museums to get a feel of Dutch culture.
 Anne Frank House is perhaps the most famous museum in Amsterdam – but also one of the busiest.
 Book tickets online well ahead of time if you’re intent on this poignant experience of Europe’s dark past.
 A good alternative to Anne Frank House is the Veretzmuseum, which covers the Dutch experience of World War II.
 Whichever museums you choose, just promise us you wear a comfortable pair of shoes – you’ll be spending a lot of time on your feet!

 One thing American visitors should bear in mind in Amsterdam is the Dutch tipping culture, as it differs from accepted norms in the USA.
 On smaller purchases, it’s custom to round up to a whole number as a tip.
 If your breakfast came to €18.50, just ask to pay €20.
 You can leave a tip on larger purchases (for instance, a family dinner at a restaurant), usually 5-10% depending on how much you rated the service.

 Now go forth and experience Amsterdam.
 And if you’re still struggling for inspiration, why not read our guide to a family trip to Amsterdam, written for us by Insta-famous travel blogger Dina Tokio.

-If you’re taking the Eurostar, you’ll need a passport or national identity card.
+If you’re taking the Eurostar from London, you’ll need a passport or national identity card.
 For journeys from within the Schengen Area into Amsterdam, there won’t be passport checks as such – and you won’t need your passport to purchase tickets – but you’d be mad not to carry some form of valid ID with you!

 There are two direct services from London to Amsterdam per day, calling at Brussels Midi, Rotterdam Centraal and Amsterdam Centraal.
 There are also direct services from various other European cities, including Brussels, Paris and Berlin.